 Department or Office Responsible Department of Health (DOH) Federal Oversight Body Centers for Disease Control and Prevention (CDC) Required Federal Reporting States funded by CDC and the Environmental Protection Agency (EPA) for childhood lead poisoning prevention and surveillance are required to report childhood lead data on a quarterly basis.
 External State Oversight Annual report to legislature (R.I.
 Gen. Laws § 23-24.6-7) Interagency Coordinating Council on Environmental lead (R.I.
 Gen. Laws § 23-24.6-6) State Required Reporting The department shall, at least annually, analyze and summarize all of the lead screening information provided by physicians, health care facilities, and laboratories and provide this information to all other local and state agencies involved with case management and lead hazard reduction.
-An analysis and summary of the data shall also be made available, at least annually, to the health care community, to the general assembly, and the general public. house and the president of the senate on both the progress of the comprehensive environmental lead program and recommendations for any needed changes in legislation.
+An analysis and summary of the data shall also be made available, at least annually, to the health care community, to the general assembly, and the general public.
+The Council shall report on or before March 1 of each year to the governor, speaker of the house and the president of the senate on both the progress of the comprehensive environmental lead program and recommendations for any needed changes in legislation.
 Special Considerations N/A